 - Chop the vegetables up fairly small, especially potatoes.
 No need to peel your veg, just give them a good scrub.
 The soup make will blend them up so smoothly you won’t notice the skin, yet still get all the benefits!

-- You can use vegetable or chicken stock.
+- You can use vegetable stock or chicken stock.
 For maximum flavour go for a stock pot or fresh stock.

 - If the soup tastes bland, add your favourite seasoning – one of my current favourites are dried chilli flakes.

-What’s your favourite ingredients to put in a vegetable soup?
+What are your favourite ingredients to put in a vegetable soup?
 Let me know in the comments, or join us over at our soup maker Facebook group – it’s souper (!) friendly.

 - 1 onion